Sharcoux/slider/README.md

   onSlidingStart={undefined}        // Called when the slider is pressed.
 The type is (value: number) => void onSlidingComplete={undefined}     // Called when the press is released.
 The type is (value: number) => void CustomThumb={undefined}           // Provide your own component to render the thumb.
 The type is a component: ({ value: number }) => JSX.Element
+  CustomMark={undefined}            // Provide your own component to render the marks.
+The type is a component: ({ value: number; active: boolean }) => JSX.Element ; value indicates the value represented by the mark, while active indicates wether a thumb is currently standing on the mark
   {...props}                        // Add any View Props that will be applied to the container (style, ref, etc) />
 ```